Test Integration: Advertising

 withStreamLayerUI { lbarMode = SLRAppHost.LBarMode.FULL }

-To ensure the best user experience, Games overlay may require a decrease in the main video's audio level.
-The SDK will request the host app lower the volume of the current stream when users start to play video in Games or Insight/Tweet overlays.
-The StreamLayer class provides an interface with a callback function to notify when audio ducking is required.
-This will require you to implement SLRAppHost.Delegate.
-Don’t forget to add and remove your listener when it’s needed.
-Check this code as example:
+For the best user experience, certain units within the StreamLayer Element may require a decrease in the main video's audio level.
+The SDK requests the host app to lower volume when users play video in ad or gamification units.
+Implement SLRAppHost.Delegate to handle these callbacks.
+Remember to add and remove your listener as needed:

 class GamificationActivity : AppCompatActivity() {